johnosullivan/WSP/README.md

 The review will only work if you have purchase a product and the status of the order is delivered.

-* POST "/api/reviewservice/review" Posting to this address will create a new product review from the payload and review the review with its unique id.
+* POST "/api/reviewservice/review" Posting to this address will create a new product review from the payload and return the review with its unique id.

 ```
 Payload { "order":"581774aee4b0cccc91834032", "review":"this is a good iphone", "stars":5, "product":"58177308e4b0cccc91834031" }